 Thank you for taking the time to view my profile.
-My name's Alison and I am an experienced counsellor and psychotherapist.
+My name's Alison and I have been working as a counsellor and psychotherapist for over 12 years now.
 I appreciate finding the right therapist can be a daunting task.
 I hope I can provide you with enough information here and on my website to help you decide if I am the therapist for you, but please feel free to call or email me if you want to ask me anything further.

 My aim is to provide a safe, understanding environment where you can begin to talk through your issues without feeling judged.
 Together we can look at what is causing you difficulty in your life, and explore new ways of being which will hopefully allow you to experience a more fulfilled and meaningful life.
 I work integratively which means I am trained in a range of theories and approaches which I can draw on to provide support which is meaningful and helpful to you as an individual.

 I trained at the University of Leeds where I gained an MA with distinction in Psychotherapy and Counselling.